hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDContainedButton.class/README.md

-I am a special button as I follow the material design guidelines of a "Raised Button"
+I am a special button as I follow the material design guidelines of a "Contained Button", which means I have a container around my text label which is color filled.